 - 6 Tbsp pecorino romano cheese shredded finely

-Top the two salads with tomato slices and cheese crisps.
+- Top the two salads with tomato slices and cheese crisps and sliced chicken.